-Turn your bedroom into calm, characterful and clutter-free haven with our guide to bedroom design ideas and perfectly planned colour schemes.
+After a year of seeking solace in our homes, harmony, comfort and a renewed interest in pattern take centre stage when designing or updating your bedroom!
+Transform your bedroom into calm, characterful and clutter-free haven with our brilliant bedroom design ideas and perfectly planned colour schemes.

 By day, it is the visual focus of the room; by night, it transforms into a cosy place to rest, so when you’re choosing a bed, take time to ensure that it fulfils its dual role without compromise.
 Comfort is so subjective that the only way to find your ideal bed is by trial and error.
 Visit a well-stocked showroom, taking your partner with you, then lie on a selection of beds for a few minutes at a time.
 Experiment with mattresses and bases of different kinds and in varying combinations until you identify which feels right for you.

 Another decision when choosing a bed is whether to go for a bedstead or a divan base.
 Most new bedsteads are fitted with sprung slats to provide a resilient base for the mattress.
 The slats should be no more than 10cm apart to prevent damage to the mattress.